2009 Sacramento Monarchs season

 The 2009 WNBA season was the 13th season and final season for the Sacramento Monarchs of the Women's National Basketball Association.
 The Monarchs failed to qualify for the WNBA Playoffs for the first time in seven years.
-The Monarchs would later discontinue operations just 2 months after the 2009 season ended.
+The Monarchs would later discontinue operations just 2 months after the 2009 season ended, making them the last defunct WNBA team to date.

 Offseason

 Dispersal Draft

 Based on the Monarchs' 2008 record, they would pick 7th in the Houston Comets dispersal draft.
 The Monarchs picked Ranae Camino.

-WNBA Draft
+WNBA draft

-The following are the Monarchs' selections in the 2009 WNBA Draft.
+The following are the Monarchs' selections in the 2009 WNBA draft.